 Yes.
 If you wish, Saga policies can start instantly.

 A quote from Saga is only guaranteed on the day it is provided.

 Yes, Saga offers policies that can be paid in full or by monthly direct debit payments.

 No. Saga only offers annual touring caravan insurance policies.

-Liz Edwards has been a consumer writer and editor for more than 20 years, spending most of this time at the independent testing and rating publisher Which?.
-She's covered everything from coffee machines to car insurance, and loves to cut through waffle to give consumers the info they really need to make a decision.
-She also works for a small cat and two children.
+Liz Edwards has been a consumer writer and editor for more than 20 years, spending most of this time at the testing and rating publisher Which?.
+She's covered everything from coffee machines to car insurance and has appeared frequently in national media.
+Liz loves to cut through waffle to give consumers the info they really need to make a good decision.
+Like all journalists, she loves nothing more than a great pun.

 How likely would you be to recommend finder to a friend or colleague?

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.